 - Granting agency for research funds or primary investigator for research project may require delayed release.

-In order to support the common interest in broad, rapid and affordable dissemination of peer-reviewed literature shared by scholars and their institutions, American University Library hosts the Open Access AU Digital Repository.
+In order to support the common interest in broad, rapid and affordable dissemination of peer-reviewed literature shared by scholars and their institutions, American University Library hosts the Open Access Digital Research Archive (AUDRA).
 This repository serves as a means to archive and disseminate scholarly works, teaching tools and other literature produced by AU faculty and students.
-The AU Digital Repository makes files-including theses and dissertations-available via the Internet, with permanent URLs.
+The AU Digital Research Archive (AUDRA) makes files-including theses and dissertations-available via the Internet, with permanent URLs.
 Descriptive information on the available documents is distributed freely to search engines.
 A student may block access to his/her work by requesting an embargo.
-During the embargo period, the AU Digital Repository will contain a record of the work (title, author, abstract), but the full-text will not be accessible.
+During the embargo period, the AU Digital Research Archive (AUDRA) will contain a record of the work (title, author, abstract), but the full-text will not be accessible.
 In addition to choosing from the same embargo options offered through ProQuest, students can opt to make the work campus-accessible only, meaning that the item can only be viewed by authenticated AU users.
 Requests for permanent embargo require the Dean's approval.

 Potential benefits of Open Access publishing include: